 Improving pricing strategies

-Strong pricing tactics improvement is through customer profitability analysis.
-This action entails knowing the customer profiles and behaviours, hence allowing the business to classify the customers into those considered profitable and those who are not.
-Such a differentiation aids in apportioning efforts and resources optimally.
+Strong pricing tactics improve through customer profitability analysis.
+This involves understanding customer profiles and behaviours, allowing the business to classify customers as profitable or not.
+Such differentiation helps apportion efforts and resources optimally.

 As a consequence of the said practices, pricing strategies can be developed that can address each of the market segments thus providing services to the right customers and making profits.

-Customer Profitability Analysis is a key metric that describes the benefits that the company gains from customers within certain subscribed profiles throughout their relationship with the firm.
-To better understand this formula, it is necessary to focus on three elements:
+Customer profitability analysis is a key metric describing the benefits a company gains from customers within certain subscribed profiles throughout their relationship with the firm.
+To better understand this concept, focus on three elements:

-Customer acquisition cost entails the total cost to be incurred in the acquisition of new customers, while the customer’s lifetime value is the total revenue that can be reasonably expected by the business from one customer account.
-It does not only specify the revenue value of the customer but also how long the business expects to keep the customer.
-These metrics allow for the segmentation of customers into high-value and low-value customers within the firm.
+Customer acquisition cost is the total expense incurred to acquire new customers.
+Customer lifetime value is the total revenue reasonably expected from one customer account, specifying both revenue value and expected duration of the customer relationship.
+These metrics allow segmentation of customers into high-value and low-value groups within the firm.

 These patterns of behaviour are an essential aspect of customer relationship management and per-customer profit maximization; this includes the understanding of the customer’s purchasing patterns and relationship with the business.
 Profits from serving a particular customer can thus be improved by the observation and modification of the customer behaviour.